πŸ“ž 1-888-332-7372 Suite 304, 700 Dorval Drive, Oakville, ON L6K 3V3 Mon–Fri 9am–7pm Β· Sat 10am–2pm

 Frequently Asked Questions About ACL Rehabilitation

 Everything you need to know about ACL injury recovery and physiotherapy at RCP Health Oakville.
-Don't see your question?
-Contact us directly.

-Ask Us a Question โ†’
+Ask Us a Question β†’

 Can an ACL tear heal without surgery?

-Yes โ€” many ACL tears, including Grade 3 complete ruptures, can be successfully managed with physiotherapy alone.
-Current evidence shows that conservative physiotherapy achieves outcomes equivalent to surgery for recreational athletes and less physically demanding lifestyles.
-Surgery (ACL reconstruction) is typically recommended for competitive athletes requiring pivoting sport participation, patients with combined ligament injuries, or those who fail conservative management.
-Your physiotherapist will discuss all options at your assessment.
+Yes β€” many ACL tears, including Grade 3 complete ruptures, can be successfully managed with physiotherapy alone.
+Current evidence shows that conservative physiotherapy achieves outcomes equivalent to surgery for recreational athletes.
+Surgery is typically recommended for competitive athletes requiring pivoting sport, patients with combined ligament injuries, or those who fail conservative management.

-Some discomfort is normal โ€” especially in the early phases where swollen tissue is being mobilised.
+Some discomfort is normal in early phases where swollen tissue is being mobilised.
 However, well-designed ACL rehabilitation should never cause significant pain.
-At RCP Health, all exercises are prescribed within your pain-free range and progressed based on your response.
-Pain is a signal, not a goal.
+All exercises are prescribed within your pain-free range and progressed based on your response.
 If an exercise causes more than mild discomfort (3/10 or less), your physiotherapist will modify it immediately.

-In-clinic sessions are typically 2โ€“3 times per week in the early phases, reducing to 1โ€“2 times weekly as you progress.
-Home exercise programs should be completed daily โ€” usually 20โ€“30 minutes.
+In-clinic sessions are typically 2–3 times per week in the early phases, reducing to 1–2 times weekly as you progress.
+Home exercise programs should be completed daily β€” usually 20–30 minutes.
 Consistency is the single biggest predictor of recovery speed.
-Your physiotherapist at RCP Health will prescribe a clear, manageable home program at every session and adjust it based on your progress.

 Delaying ACL rehab significantly worsens outcomes.
-Quadriceps muscle atrophy begins within 48โ€“72 hours of injury.
-Scar tissue formation, joint stiffness, and neuromuscular inhibition all progress with time.
-Research shows that patients who begin physiotherapy within the first week of injury recover up to 40% faster and have significantly lower re-injury rates than those who wait.
-Early physiotherapy โ€” even before surgery if planned โ€” is strongly recommended.
+Quadriceps muscle atrophy begins within 48–72 hours of injury.
+Patients who begin physiotherapy within the first week of injury recover up to 40% faster and have significantly lower re-injury rates than those who wait.

 Yes.
 ACL physiotherapy is covered under physiotherapy benefits in most extended health plans in Ontario.
 RCP Health direct bills Sun Life, Manulife, Great-West Life, Blue Cross, Green Shield, and 20+ other insurers.
 WSIB and MVA (SABS/OCF-18) claims are also accepted.
 No referral is required.
-Contact us before your first appointment and we will verify your specific coverage.

 Not necessarily.
 The decision depends on your ACL grade, activity demands, age, associated injuries, and personal goals.
-Current evidence consistently shows that conservative physiotherapy is equivalent to ACL reconstruction surgery for many patients โ€” particularly those in non-pivoting sports or with lower physical demands.
+Current evidence consistently shows that conservative physiotherapy is equivalent to ACL reconstruction surgery for many patients.
 At RCP Health, we explain all options clearly at your first assessment and help you make an informed decision.
-If surgery is recommended, we provide pre-surgical prehabilitation and comprehensive post-surgical rehabilitation.

 Start Your ACL Recovery Today